 The Office of Student Leadership and Involvement coordinates programs in conjunction with the Student Leadership Project Team.
-The mission of this team is to design and implement a comprehensive leadership development model for students involving curricular and co-curricular learning based on the themes of education, development, and training.
+The mission of the team is to design and implement a comprehensive leadership development program for students involving curricular and co-curricular learning based on themes of education, development, and training.
 Whether you are a new or seasoned leader, participants will learn to develop and enhance their leadership skills.

 S.A.I.L. stands for Students Actively Involved in Leadership.
 It’s en exciting leadership development program open exclusively to West Chester University students and is sponsored by State Farm.
 SAIL is based on West Chester University's belief that the University, community, and society need leaders with knowledge, skills, and integrity...
 And soon these leaders could be you!
 The development of these qualities and skills are an imperative part of the University's mission to provide a memorable and successful college experience.
 Once a student completes the SAIL program, they have to prestigious title of a Certified Student Leader.

 To build a foundation for leadership on the West Chester University campus.

 To promote interaction, idea-sharing, and communication among student leaders.

 To encourage involvement in co-curricular activities that enhances leadership development and the academic experience at West Chester.

 To create opportunities for individuals to gain confidence in their own abilities and develop the skills, ethics, and vision necessary to help organizations and the community to grow and achieve their respective goals.

 Students who complete SAIL are recognized as a Certified Student Leader, but the program does not end there.
 CSLs may undergo continual training to present programs on leadership topics to other groups on campus.